Terms and Conditions

 4. Submission for entries opens on 15th June 2017

 5. Entries must be submitted via URL or as a DVD or USB stick to the address provided below.
 If submitting through URL, your submission must be given the same title as that specified on your entry form so that we can find it on your entry form.

-If you are sending your submission as a DVD or a USB stick, please allow enough time to ensure the submission arrives by the closing date of Friday, 20th of October, 2017.
+Extension for Digital Journalism only: If you are sending your submission as a DVD or a USB stick, please allow enough time to ensure the submission arrives by the closing date of Monday, 20th of November, 2017.

 DVD or USB sticks must be clearly labelled with the same title that you specified on your entry form.